radish-es/casebook-property/content/cases/waterloo.md

   - shelter-rights
 links:
   - url: content/cases/heegsma.md
     explanation: This case and the court's decision in Heegsma v Hamilton are clearly at odds.
 What do you think is the heart of the disagreement between the judges in these cases?
-To what extend is this disagreement premised on or presupposed by the Adams framework?
+To what extent is this disagreement premised on or presupposed by the Adams framework?
 published: true
 ---